 The graduation certificates are awarded upon the satisfactory completion of all requirements at the end of each semester.
-In cases where the student's graduation is dependent on one or two compulsory courses(s) not listed in the semester schedule or its timing clashes with another compulsory course(s), or the student has failed in the same course twice, the Dean of College after consultation with the Head of Department may allow the student to enrol in an alternative course(s) which is equivalent to the original one(s), considering the level of the course(s) and the Programme pathway.
+In cases where the student's graduation is dependent on one compulsory course which is not listed in the semester schedule or its timing clashes with another compulsory course, or the student has failed in the same course twice, the Dean of College after consultation with the Head of Department may allow the student to enrol in an alternative course which is equivalent to the original one, considering the level of the course and the Programme pathway.
 The Directorate of Admissions and Registration should be notified accordingly.

-Similarly, if the student's graduation is dependent on one or two elective course(s) and the student is unable to enrol in that course(s) for a compelling reason, the Dean of College, after the consultation of the Head of Department, may allow the student to enrol in an alternative course(s) equivalent to the original course(s), considering the level of the course(s).
-The Directorate of Admissions and Registration should be notified accordingly and in all cases the number of alternative courses should not be more the two.
+Similarly, if the student's graduation is dependent on one elective course and the student is unable to enrol in that course for a compelling reason, the Dean of College, after the consultation of the Head of Department, may allow the student to enrol in an alternative course equivalent to the original course, considering the level of the course.
+The Directorate of Admissions and Registration should be notified accordingly.

-Upon the recommendation from the Head of Department and the approval of the Dean, if the student cannot register for a compulsory or elective course due to it not being offered or clashing with another course, the student may register a completely equivalent course in terms of description and content.
+Upon the recommendation from the Head of Department and the approval of the Dean, if the student cannot register for a compulsory or elective course due to it not being offered or clashing with another course, the student may record a completely equivalent course in terms of description and content.

-In case the student needs to register for less than twelve credit hours for graduation purposes, he can do so, regardless of the permitted minimum study load.
+In case the student needs to register for less than nine credit hours for graduation purposes, he can do so, regardless of the permitted minimum study load.